Fixing a Segfault in Ruby Apps

 2016-05-10T03:04:11.590669+00:00 app[web.1]: 1347 /app/vendor/bundle/ruby/2.2.0/gems/unf-0.1.4/lib/unf.rb

-If you do determine that a gem is causing your segfault please open up an issue with the gem maintainer.
-Provide the full segfault error output, and whenever possible include a small example application that reproduces the segfault along with instructions on how to reproduce.
+If you determine that a gem is causing your segfault, please open up an issue with the gem maintainer.
+Provide the total segfault error output, and whenever possible, include a small example application that reproduces the segfault.

 “There was an error parsing your Gemfile” Segfault